derickr/php-tour/content/tour.rst

 Now you are ready for your first lesson.
 Click on "Next" to go there.

-You can also use the navigation at the bottom of this page to skip to other modules and lessons.
+You can also use the navigation at the top of the page to find a table of contents with all the modules and lessons.

 ::